 You will find more information about cookies at www.allaboutcookies.org, which gives details on how to delete cookies from a computer.
 For information on how to do this on a mobile phone or tablet browser, please consult the user manual.

 We use information held about you in the following ways:

 We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 736 of the UK Companies Act 1985.
 We may disclose your personal information to third parties:

-You have the right to ask us not to process your personal data for marketing purposes.
-We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
+You have the right to ask us to delete your information.
+We will usually inform you (before collecting your data) if we intend to use your data for such purposes.
 You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
-You can also exercise the right at any time by contacting us at firstname.lastname@example.org.
+You can also exercise the right at any time by contacting us at email@example.com.
 Our site may, from time to time, contain links to and from the websites of our partners, clients and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.